Kitchen cupboard and drawer organization is crucial when designing a kitchen. Check out my tips.

 It’s all about organizing the cupboards and drawers.
 I’ll show you where I store everything, the best places to put things that make sense and how I put everything away.

 I used to organize my mom’s kitchen cupboards ever since I was little.
-I hated things all jumbled on top of each other in cupboards and stacked too high.
-I liked everything to have a place.
-And if we didn’t use it, then it needed to go.
+I hated things all jumbled on top of each other in cupboards and stacked too high, and I liked everything to have a place.
+If we didn’t use it, then it needed to go.
 My mom still remembers and asks me to organize her kitchen cupboards!

 I’ve always kept every kitchen in every house or apartment I’ve lived in like that.
 Always organized.
 If I had a tiny kitchen, I would take over a hall closet to store not as frequently used items but I always kept everything that I would use regularly.
 Everything in its place.
 It makes like so much easier!